yezero/sandstorm/docs/administering/config-file.md

 ### ALLOW_DEV_ACCOUNTS

-A boolean (true/false or yes/no) that controls if this Sandstorm server allows any visitor to sign in and have admin privileges or a user account.
+A boolean (true/false or yes/no) that controls if this Thurly server allows any visitor to sign in and have admin privileges or a user account.
 This feature is quite dangerous; it is enabled by default for dev accounts (including within vagrant-spk).
 By default, false.